arunjo96/password-reset-flow-frontend/README.md

-# 🔐 Forgot Password & Reset Password Implementation
+## 🔐 Authentication Flow – Login, Register, Forgot & Reset Password

-This guide explains how to implement a complete forgot password and reset password flow using React and React Router.
+This guide explains how to implement a complete Authentication system with React (Vite) and Node/Express/MongoDB backend (deployed on Render).

 It connects to a **backend API** (Node/Express/MongoDB) deployed on Render.